 What kind of liability insurance and/or fidelity bond coverage does your company have?

 I carry $2,000,000 Liability and $1,000,000 Crime (Fidelity) coverage with $5,000 deductibles.
 We are fully covered for Worker’s Comp, automobile and E&O as well.
 Over our coverage, we carry an additional $5,000,000 Umbrella.

 Do you have or maintain any partnerships, agreements, relationships, associations, or preferences with law firms, contractors, landscapers, collectors, or other entities you use to assist or recommend to HOAs?

-Vision is strictly a management company and does not require your community to contract with any ancillary service companies which work with HOA clients, or have exclusive strategic relationships with any vendors.
+Vision is strictly an HOA management company and does not require your community to contract with any ancillary service companies which work with HOA clients, or have exclusive strategic relationships with any vendors.
 Our contract has a written disclosure requirement built into it should any company recommended have a relationship to any employee of Vision as well.
-Many of our peers charge a “vendor fee” to any vendor which seeks to bid or provide services to a community.
+Many of our peers charge a “vendor fee” to any vendor which seeks to bid or provide services to a community association.
 Our position is that such agreements are unethical and constitute a severe breach of our fiduciary duty to our clients.

 Do you have a list of approved vendors or are we able to utilize the vendors of our choice?